Awesome Music: The Land Before Time

 The Land Before Time X: The Great Longneck Migration

-- "Adventuring" is a triumphant song that underlines the main theme of the entire series: going on adventures.
+- "Adventuring" is a triumphant song with a new-wave style piano piano riff that underlines the main theme of the entire series: going on adventures.

 - "Bestest Friends" is one of the best songs in the entire series.
 It's a heartbreaking but warm assurance to Littlefoot that, should he choose to stay with his father's herd instead of return with them to the valley, the gang will still always be his friend.
 It has great lyrics, uses a strong piano and violin backing, and Cera gives a particularly stunning high octave vocal performance in some parts.